-Join Tammy Coron for an in-depth discussion in this video Using the exercise files, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Using the exercise files, part of iOS HomeKit Quick Start.

 - [Voiceover] If you have access to the exercise files, you'll find the located inside the chapter folders.
 Although we won't be using them directly within this course, all of the code snippets can be found inside those projects.
 My recommendation is that when you're done going through a chapter that has exercise files, review these projects to see HomeKit in action.
 While this certainly is not a requirement, it's definitely helpful.
 Keep in mind, the projects are created with a simplistic approach so that the code examples focus on the concept being taught rather than the overall application.